-Convinced that that political will must translate into resource commitments by African Governments themselves if the productivity of livelihood-making activities by Africa's urban poor is to be enhanced,
+Convinced that that political will must translate into resource commitments by African Governments themselves if the productivity of livelihood-making activities by Africa's urban poor is to be enhanced.

-1. Takes note of the proposal by the African Ministerial Conference on Housing and Urban Development to establish an earmarked Africa fund/financing mechanism for participatory slum prevention and upgrading, to be administered by the United Nations Human Settlements Programme in collaboration with the executive secretariat of the African Ministerial Conference on Housing and Urban Development, which will focus primarily on building communities, would be supported by the international community and would be targeted on facilitating and spearheading new and existing pilot projects, including Slum Upgrading Facility pilot projects, in order to develop the ability of members of the Conference to scale up such projects, in line with the intention of the Conference to prevent further slum development, to upgrade those that are in extremely dangerous condition and to support the critical elements identified by the Conference: research; identification of best practices; establishment of monitoring systems on meeting slum targets; and dissemination of lessons learned into the development of more effective urban development policies and strategies;

-2. Invites the executive secretariat of the African Ministerial Conference on Housing and Urban Development, in consultation with the members of the Conference, to prepare a comparative feasibility study on the establishment of an African Fund for Slum Prevention and Upgrading for consideration by the Conference in 2008;
+- Development to establish an earmarked Africa fund/financing mechanism for participatory slum prevention and upgrading, to be administered by the United Nations Human Settlements Programme in collaboration with the executive secretariat of the African Ministerial Conference on Housing and Urban Development, which will focus primarily on building communities, would be supported by the international community and would be targeted on facilitating and spearheading new and existing pilot projects, including Slum Upgrading Facility pilot projects, in order to develop the ability of members of the Conference to scale up such projects, in line with the intention of the Conference to prevent further slum development, to upgrade those that are in extremely dangerous condition and to support the critical elements identified by the Conference: research; identification of best practices; establishment of monitoring systems on meeting slum targets; and dissemination of lessons learned into the development of more effective urban development policies and strategies; - 2.
+Invites the executive secretariat of the African Ministerial Conference on Housing and Urban Development, in consultation with the members of the Conference, to prepare a comparative feasibility study on the establishment of an African Fund for Slum Prevention and Upgrading for consideration by the Conference in 2008; - 3.
+Requests the Executive Director, in keeping with Governing Council resolution 20/2, to provide technical support to the executive secretariat of the African Ministerial Conference on Housing and Urban Development in the preparation of the aforementioned feasibility study and to ensure adequate coordination and complementarity between the proposed African Fund and other financial instruments, including those administered by the United Nations Human Settlements Programme; - 4.
+Encourages the African Ministerial Conference on Housing and Urban Development and the United Nations Human Settlements Programme to assess the requisite level of domestic resources and institutional abilities to provide the seed capital and programmatic support which would catalyse and mobilize support from the international community;